 And there's a good chance he's going to win.

-Um there are 81 specific accomplishments in twelve major categories by this president and over a hundred other minor achievements, but not the least of which is how even the New York Times now recognizes the economy is turned around rapidly.
+There are 81 specific accomplishments in 12 major categories by this president and over 100 other minor achievements, but not the least of which is how even the New York Times now recognizes the economy has turned around rapidly.

 Well, it's shocking today that on page one above the fold in the New York Times is a very prominent story about how Trump and his deregulatory efforts and his pro-business attitude have just launched a whole new wave of economic growth.